dpoarch/ttp-interview-submission/README.md

 * Given more time, what improvements to the existing codebase would you make?

-Answer: Adding a passport for secure API, adding AJAX for page load without refresh, and polishing the UI as well as utilization of JS front-end library/framework such as React.
+Answer: Adding a passport for secure API, adding AJAX for page load without refresh, and polishing the UI as well as utilization of a modern JS front-end library/framework such as React.
 Also updating the Laravel project 4.2 to latest version.